Renewable Energy Standards

 According to extensive analysis by the U.S. Department of Energy's National Renewable Energy Laboratory (NREL) and Lawrence Berkeley National Lab (LBNL), RES policies do not significantly raise electricity rates, and often result in cost savings for consumers.
 They also spur local demand for renewable technologies, creating jobs and economic development.

 Ensuring Low-Cost & Flexible Compliance

 Utilities that are subject to an RES must obtain renewable energy certificates or credits (RECs) for the required percentage of their generation.
 A REC is created for each megawatt-hour of electricity (or equivalent energy) generated from a qualifying renewable energy source.
 In order to allow utilities some flexibility in complying with the requirement, RECs may be bought, sold or traded separately from the associated energy.
 Functional REC markets protect utility ratepayers by helping to ensure that the lowest-cost energy is used to comply with the standard.
 If an RES policy has a solar-specific carve-out, the compliance mechanism is called a solar REC, or SREC.

 Solar & Renewable Energy Standards

 Most solar energy technologies such as photovoltaic (PV) and concentrating solar power (CSP) qualify under existing and proposed RES policies.
-Some policies do not include solar heating & cooling (SHC) technologies, despite the fact that they can help reduce or eliminate utility costs and offset the use of fossil fuels.
 Through a solar or distributed generation carve-out, an RES policy can better facilitate the development of distributed solar markets.
 When combined with policy initiatives like interconnection standards and net metering, an RES can help facilitate the development of more solar energy systems on rooftops and in communities across the U.S.